 - Driving a car at a speed too fast for road or traffic conditions

-- Driving under the influence of drugs or alcohol
+- Driving an automobile or truck under the influence of drugs or alcohol

 - Distracted driving, including texting while driving